telerik/docs-seed/README.md

 > For more info on the above you can read the following article - http://jekyll-windows.juthilo.com/1-ruby-and-devkit/.

+- Install bundler (if you have already installed, continue to the next step) by executing `gem install bundler`
 - Clone the current (seed) repo
 ```bash
 git clone git@github.com:telerik/docs-seed.git